hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 minds as conclusive evidence that other minds do not exist.
 A presentist treats the fact that they only experience the present as evidence only the present exists.
-Similarly, an enthusiast of growing blocks or free will imagines the future (or their future decisions) do not exist since they have yet to encounter (or make) them.
+Similarly, an enthusiast of growing blocks or free will imagines that future events (or future decisions) do not exist since they have yet to encounter (or make) them.
 To be sure, a growing blocker is more liberal than a presentist, since they believe in the past, but this is like a "friendly" solipsist who